pappasam/softwarejourneyman/app/content/tools/diagramming_dot.md

 task: Diagramming
 tool: Dot language / Graphviz

-How do you explain a system to other developers before any code has been written?
-If code is being written, how to you ensure each developer remembers the big picture, and can revise it when necessary?
-After a system has been built, how do you introduce a non-technical person to your system's raison d'être?
+1. Before any code is written, how do you explain your system to others?
+* During development, how does a team keep itself abreast of design changes?
+* After a system is built, how to you explain the system to others?

-One solution I've often witnessed is dry prose.
-A developer might create a long, dry text file and forward it as an attachment with no email header.
-During an on-boarding meeting, he might point out that he sent an email and that he's ready for questions.
-The non-technical person then might ask, "Can you explain what you mean here in the second line by 'class inheritance'?"
-It becomes clear this is the meeting from hell.
-No resolutions are drawn, everyone's time was wasted, and the non-technical participant concludes he hates working with engineers.
-After three more prose-filled meetings, the project begins, crashes, and burns three weeks later.
+While not the ideal solution, I've noticed some developers approach these questions by generating colorful prose.
+No doubt, a long, dry text file may be forwarded as an attachment with no email header.
+During a meeting, the prose's author might lean back, glance around the room, and mutter that he's ready for questions.
+Somewhere from the corner, the only non-technical person might ask, "Can you explain what you mean here in the second line by 'class inheritance'?" **silence** It becomes clear this is the meeting from hell.
+No resolutions are drawn, everyone's time was wasted, and the non-technical participant concludes that he hates working with engineers.
+After three more meetings, all with different flavors of prose, the project begins.
+Three months later, janitors are still having a hard time getting its vile stench out of the carpet.

-The correct solution would have been to draw a picture.
-If the developer had walked the team through a diagram, the non-technical member might have seen the box reading "Data expected from **Company A**".
+With a little experience, most developers will tell you that the correct solution would have been to draw a picture.
+If the team had been walked through a diagram, the non-technical member might have seen a box clearly labeled "Data expected from **Company A**".
 This same non-technical person might have pointed out that Company A is suing Company C, which will probably mean we'll never get said data.
+The diagram is then revised, removing any assumptions about company A. The project goes down in the team's long line of success stories

 Non-technical participants are often the only people in the room aware of political blockers.
 By making technical content accessible through a diagram, it becomes much easier to obtain necessary input.
 Of course, non-technical participants aren't the only people who benefit from diagrams.
 I'm fairly certain all developers appreciate the simplicity of a nicely drawn diagram.
 In a perfect world, every project would be associated with an up-to-date diagram for everyone's reference.

 ## So then, why you no draw picture?